t-data-h/tdh-gcp/README.md

   This is the base script for creating or managing a GCP Compute Instance.
 It will create an instance and optionally attach data disks to the instance as well as stopping, deleting, or checking an instance.
-It is used by the tdh master and worker init scripts for creating GCP instances.
+It is used by the *tdh-instance-init* script for creating GCP instances.

 - **tdh-instance-init.sh**: